Halwell

-Halwell is a village, former parish and former manor in Devon, South West England.
-It is presently administered by the civil parish of Halwell and Moreleigh, itself administered by South Hams district council.
-In 1961 the civil parish had a population of 219.
+Halwell is a village, former parish and former manor, now in the parish of Halwell and Moreleigh, in the South Hams district, in the county of Devon, England.

 Geography

 It is located 5 mi south of Totnes, 6 mi north of Kingsbridge and 8 mi west of Dartmouth, on the junction of the A381 and A3122 roads serving the three towns.

+Civil parish

+On 1 April 1986 the parish of Moreleigh was merged with Halwell.
+On 12 July 1990, the new parish was renamed to "Halwell & Moreleigh".
+In 1961 the civil parish of Halwell (prior to the merge) had a population of 219.

 Toponymy

 The name means "The holy well" and it derives from Old English halig: "holy" plus wylle: "well".
 It is first attested as halganþille in a 16th-century copy of an early 10th-century document.
 Other early forms include Halgewill(e) and Halgh(e)wille (14th century or earlier), Hallewell (c.
 1400), and Holwell (1675).

 History

 During the Saxon era Halwell was one of the four burhs, or fortified settlements, established in Devon by King Alfred the Great (d.899), King of Wessex from 871 to 899, to defend against invasion by Vikings.
 At that time the other three were Exeter, Pilton (near Barnstaple) and Lydford.
 According to the Burghal Hidage (an early 10th Century document describing all burhs then functioning), Halwell's town wall was 1,237 feet long and the garrison consisted of 300 men who could be drawn from the surrounding district in the event of an invasion.
 However, by the close of the 11th century its status as a burh had been transferred to Totnes, 5 miles to the north and situated on the River Dart, probably because it was better placed for trade at a time when the Viking threat had diminished, after which the significance of Halwell greatly decreased.